BitClip/BitClip/README.md

 BitClip

-An bitcoin wallet that streamlines making bitcoin transactions, and provide Bitcoin market information to help users make better transaction decisions.
+A bitcoin wallet with light-weight UI, and provides market information to help users make better transaction decisions.

 ## Team